ViiEx/nvim/README.md

 in case it uses highlights that I haven't specified I will have to add them to the file.

-Currently I have copied [dharmx](https://github.com/dharmx/nvim) way of doing few staff like the `HL` function and the few `Color` functions from his plugin that you can find [here](https://github.com/dharmx/colo.nvim).
+Currently I have copied [dharmx](https://github.com/dharmx/nvim) way of doing few staff like the `HL` function and few `Color` functions from his plugin that you can find [here](https://github.com/dharmx/colo.nvim).

 At the end of the day my goal is to actually implement his `colo.nvim` here but as of the day I'm writting this docs it is not ready yet.